Your Right to Be Safe and Secure at Work

 Coronavirus (COVID-19) Information in 36 Languages (WA State Department of Labor & Industries)

 Advocating for COVID safety at your workplace?
-Check out the MAD+ policy guide (Masks, Air, Distance and more): English // Spanish
+Check out the MAD+ policy guide (Masks, Air, Distance and more) available in English and Spanish.

 WA Labor Center Resources: